magenta-aps/mox/README.rst

   ...

-Lets say we now provide the following fragment as part of the incomming JSON body sent to the update operation: ::
+Lets say we now provide the following fragment as part of the incoming JSON body sent to the update operation: ::

   ...